MarcelBanas/MarcelBanas/README.md

-21 y.o studying and interning in RedHat interested in Python
+21 y.o studying and interning in RedHat \n interested in Python \n
 You can reach me on instagram: https://www.instagram.com/marcel_banas/

 <!---